 Object of the Week: Burgess’s Copy of Dune

-This copy of Frank Herbert’s Dune dates from around 1966, when Burgess reviewed it for the Observer.
-He was impressed by the scope of the book, and Herbert’s literary creation, revealing his knowledge, if not perhaps his love, of science fiction conventions.
+This copy of Frank Herbert’s Dune dates from 1966, when Anthony Burgess reviewed it for the Observer.
+He was impressed by the scope of the book and by the calibre of Herbert’s literary creation.
+The review displays a wide knowledge of science-fiction conventions.

-Dune is set on Arrakis, a desert planet on which humans mine the mind-expanding spice ‘melange’.
-Arrakis is home to giant sandworms, a native species which creates the spice as a by-product of their life-cycles.
-Arrakis is also the location of a long feud between aristocratic houses.
-It is in this setting that Herbert tells of the rise of Paul Atreides, the heir to the House of Atreides, who has superhuman powers and is an expert military strategist.
+Dune is set on Arrakis, a desert planet on which humans mine a mind-expanding spice called ‘melange’.
+Arrakis is home to giant sandworms, a native species which creates the spice as a by-product of their life-cycle.
+Arrakis is also troubled by a long feud between aristocratic families.
+It is in this setting that Herbert’s novel describes the rise of Paul Atreides, the heir to the House of Atreides, who has superhuman powers and is an expert military strategist.

-In a review of Dune, Burgess writes that ‘The Duke of Atreides and Baron Harkonnen and the rest of them are genuine characters whose acts emotionally involve the reader’.
-Even so, the review is not completely complimentary: ‘this devotion to detail and the evidence of immense literary care tend less to exalt the spirit than to depress it.
+In his review of Dune, Burgess writes: ‘The Duke of Atreides and Baron Harkonnen and the rest of them are genuine characters whose acts emotionally involve the reader’.
+Even so, the review is not completely complimentary.
+Burgess adds: ‘this devotion to detail and the evidence of immense literary care tend less to exalt the spirit than to depress it.
 What a waste, really.
 All this skill expended on mere fantasy’.

-In his introduction to this review, Burgess is very vocal about his dislike of science fiction.
-‘SF,’ as he calls it, is not written by artists, but by ‘a laboratory-man chain-smoking over a weekend typewriter’.
-Of the cerebral worth of science fiction, Burgess writes that it ‘resembles Jane Austen in its intellectual engagement.
-But Jane Austen at least created amiable character and wrote very well’.
+Elsewhere in his round-up review of new science fiction, Burgess is vocal about his dislike of the genre, claiming that ‘SF,’ as he calls it, is not written by artists, but by ‘a laboratory-man chain-smoking over a weekend typewriter.’
+Of the cerebral value of science fiction, Burgess writes: ‘it resembles Jane Austen in its intellectual engagement.
+But Jane Austen at least created amiable characters and wrote very well’.

-He tries to articulate his dislike of science fiction further, claiming that, as writing, it is dull: ‘You practice the genre if you have fancy but no imagination.
+Elsewhere in his journalism, Burgess expanded on his reasons for disliking science fiction, claiming that it was often dull and poorly written.
+‘You practice the genre if you have fancy but no imagination.
 Bizarre things matter more than such fictional staples as character, psychological probability and credible dialogue.
 There is usually an atmosphere of evasion of real-life issues, occasionally qualified by dutiful lip-service shibboleths about human freedom and embattled ecology.
 Content counts more than form.’

-Even though Burgess attempts to distance himself from genre fiction in his journalism, it is clear that he thought that writing science fiction was a worthy experiment to undertake.
-His most famous novel A Clockwork Orange (1962) presents a future world in which the violent droogs run free through the urban streets, and The Wanting Seed (1962) shows a Britain turned into a megalopolis by overpopulation.
-The End of the World News (1982) shows Burgess trying his hand at apocalyptic fiction, and 1985 (1978) is a work of Orwell-inspired speculative writing.
+Although Burgess occasionally said disobliging things about genre fiction in his journalism, it is clear from his own novels that he thought writing science fiction was worthwhile.
+A Clockwork Orange, presents a dystopian world in which violent droogs rampage through urban streets, and The Wanting Seed shows a future Britain turned into a megalopolis by over-population.
+In The End of the World News Burgess tries his hand at apocalyptic fiction, and 1985 is a work of speculative fiction, written in response to George Orwell.

-Burgess’s love of literature really transcended generic boundaries, and his denigration of science fiction does not tell the whole story of his engagement with the genre.
-His writing about books often reveals surprises, and shows that he was able to judge books on their immediate merits and not his preconceived ideas about genre or subject matter.
-Dune is a perfect example: a novel which seems completely opposed to Burgess’s interests, yet he is (reluctantly, maybe) impressed with Herbert’s literary skill.
+Burgess’s love of literature transcended generic boundaries, and his occasional denigration of science fiction does not tell the whole story about his lifelong engagement with the genre.
+His work as a critic often reveals surprises, and it shows that he was able to judge books on their merits, and not according to preconceptions about genre.
+Dune is a useful example.
+While it appears, on the surface, to be a novel at variance with Burgess’s interests, he is impressed, perhaps reluctantly, by Herbert’s sheer ability as a writer.